-What Benefit Period is Right for You?
+Which Benefit Period Is Right for You?

 It is important to note that future advances in medical care could mean longer life expectancy and a greater chance of outliving your benefits.
 For this reason, you may wish to consider the five-year benefit period or the unlimited benefit period.

-What is a Maximum Lifetime Benefit (MLB)?
+What Is a Maximum Lifetime Benefit (MLB)?

 The maximum lifetime benefit (MLB) is the maximum amount your coverage can pay.
 To calculate your MLB, multiply your DBA by your benefit period (in days).